Farmington, New Mexico: History

 The area that is now Farmington was settled by Ancestral Pueblo people in the 7th Century.
 Ruins can be visited at nearby Salmon Ruins and at the Aztec Ruins.
 When the Ancestral Puebloans left the area, the Navajos, Jicarilla Apaches, and Utes moved into the area.
 A key part of the region was known in Navajo as Tóta which means "where three rivers meet".

 Although Spanish and American mineral prospecting happened in the area, there were few permanent settlements.
 In 1868, the Navajo Nation was created, taking up the western half of San Juan County.
 Six years later, the U.S. government offered territory in the rest of San Juan County to the Jicarilla Apache but they refused.
 As a result, the area was opened for settlement and a number of settlers moved into the region from Southern Colorado.
 The area was originally known as "Junction City" because of the access to the three rivers.

 In 1901 the town was incorporated and named Farmington with a population of 548.
 By September 19, 1905, the railroad was finished connecting Farmington to Durango, Colorado, expanding economic and settlement opportunities.
-It was unusual in that it was a standard gauge railroad that connected to the Denver & Rio Grande Western narrow gauge lines of southwestern Colorado.
+It was unusual in that it was a standard-gauge railway that connected to the Denver & Rio Grande Western Railroad narrow-gauge lines of southwestern Colorado.
 The railroad converted the line to narrow gauge in 1923.
-The line was abandoned in 1968 and the line was dismantled to Durango in 1969.
+The line was abandoned in 1968 and dismantled to Durango in 1969.
 In addition, in the 1920s there was significant investment in natural gas and oil in the area, although actual production remained low until the 1950s.

-With construction of a developed road connecting Farmington to U.S. Route 66 and Albuquerque in the 1940s and the construction of the San Juan Basin Natural Gas Pipeline in 1953 – a venture led by Tom Bolack – the population expanded significantly.
+On March 18, 1950, Farmington was the site of a mass UFO sighting in which over half the town's population was reported to have seen large saucers in the sky flying at rapid speeds.
+The population was expanding rapidly after the 1940s construction of a developed road connecting Farmington to U.S. Route 66 and Albuquerque and the San Juan Basin Natural Gas Pipeline in 1953, led by Tom Bolack.
 However, the significant connection to the energy industry made the economics of the town largely vulnerable to international market fluctuations during the 1970s energy crisis and resulted in some economic diversification.

 In 1967, as part of a joint U.S. Government-El Paso Electric operation, an underground nuclear detonation occurred 50 mi east of Farmington and about 25 mi south of Dulce, New Mexico in present-day Carson National Forest.
 This pilot project of Operation Plowshare, code-named Project Gasbuggy, was an attempt to fracture a large volume of underground bedrock to make more natural gas available for extraction by gas wells.

 The people of Farmington have been the subject of several civil rights investigations, including the 2005 report, The Farmington Report: Civil Rights for Native Americans 30 Years Later.

-On March 18, 1950, Farmington was the site of a mass UFO sighting in which over half the town's population was reported to have seen large saucers in the sky flying at rapid speeds.